ericddm/Python-dotNet-5820/README.md

 with .NET classes and creating wrappers around the driver c dll using cpython.
 These examples use Python .NET as a way of importing the .NET classes into Python.

-__Please be aweare that NI-RFSA driver neither NI-RFSG drivers are officially supported in Python.
+__Please be aweare that NI-RFSA neither NI-RFSG APIs are officially supported in Python.
 Official support is provide only through .NET and LabVIEW APIs.
 This is provided as a last resort alternative but please remeber that any issues, it being usability or bugs not reproduceble in .NET or LabVIEW will not be supported.__